SysAdminDoc/Blog/Facebook/BrowserWars2025.md

 The browser wars are heating up again, and this time it’s not just about speed.
 This is a clash over **privacy**, **control**, and who really gets to shape the future of the internet.
 On one side, corporate giants with billion-dollar ecosystems.
 On the other, privacy-first underdogs fighting to keep the web open and free.

-Here’s your no-nonsense breakdown of Chrome, Firefox, Brave, LibreWolf, Edge, Safari, Vivaldi, Opera, and the wildcard, Ladybird.
+Here’s your no-nonsense breakdown of Chrome, Firefox, Brave, LibreWolf, WaterFox, Edge, Safari, Vivaldi, Opera, and the wildcard, Ladybird.

 ---